5 Best Places to See Wildflower Superblooms in Santa Barbara County

 March 1st, 2024

-It’s springtime in California, and on a rainy year, we have the perfect conditions for a wildflower superbloom.
+It's springtime in California, and on very rainy years following drought or wildfire, we have the perfect conditions for a wildflower superbloom.
 Southern California is renowned for its spectacular wildflower vistas, and Santa Barbara County hosts some of the best wildflower vistas around.
 California poppies and other flowers peak in March and April, so now is a great time to start planning your wildflower excursions.
-Here’s 5 of the best places in Santa Barbara County to see some spectacular blooms!
+Here's 5 of the best places in Santa Barbara County to see some spectacular blooms!

 Figueroa Mountain